 MO LEAP Blocks, which are instructional resources created to support accelerated learning in the classroom, are most effective when shaped by thoughtful hands of creative educators.
 They are made up of diverse and complex texts aligned to grade-level standards coupled with flexible tasks and enrichment options.
 MO LEAP Blocks may be used as a whole, in parts, or integrated separately into instruction.
 They function equally well when used by individual teachers or teams of teachers.

-MO LEAP Assessments help teachers understand the progress that students made on the prior year’s standards and prepare for success.
-They are non-accountability assessments available for a single administration after school starts in the fall.
-Results and feedback will be available shortly after administration, so MO LEAP Assessments provide student-specific information that can guide immediate decision making and yearlong planning.
+MO LEAP Assessments help teachers understand student progress and prepare for success.
+They are non-accountability assessments available that provide results and feedback shortly after administration.
+MO LEAP Assessments provide student-specific information that can guide decision-making and instructional planning.

 Access MO LEAP Blocks here.